 license property was renamed to

-type property on all resources, with new values
+type property on image information document and external references, with new values

 type have been changed to version-specific strings that avoid the namespace structure, for example from

 @type property is used only when referring to an object from older specifications such as the Authentication API 1.0.
 The

 type property is optional for entries in the tiles (

 @type when referring to services from older IIIF specifications is given in the services annex document.

 1.2.5.
 Change the